Cepave/open-falcon-backend/Portal_APIDoc.md

     * -1 means no specific any priority level, get all.
     * default: -1
   * `status` string options
-    * ex: "PROBLEM"
+    * ex: "PROBLEM", "OK"
     * "ALL" means no specific any status, get all.
-    * if no specific will get 'PROBLEM' & 'OK' case as default
     * support mutiple status query. ex: "PRBOEM,OK"
     * 'OK' means 'Recovery', this wording is from open-falcon[judge], so I didn't change it.
+  * `process_status` string options
+    * ex: "PROBLEM", "in process", "unresolved", "resolved", "ignored"
+    * support mutiple status query. ex: "resolved,ignored"
   * `cName` options (get from cookie refer)
     * default will only get case of current user, except admin role (ex. root).
   * `limit` int